8483/notes/topics/base.md

 Hexadecimal numbers have either a `0x` prefix or an `h` suffix.
 So either `0xE7` or `E7h`.

 # base-64

+> 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz+/

+ex.
+Encode an image binary as text.

 Encodes 3 source bytes (24 bits) into 4 base-64 characters.